Nyaadanbou/minecraft-versions/README.md

 # Basic usage

-You will be mostly using the `MinecraftVersions` class to check the Minecraft version at the runtime, and the `PackageVersion` class to check the OBC package version in the runtime.
+You will be mostly using the `MinecraftVersions` class to check the Minecraft version at runtime, and the `PackageVersion` class to check the OBC package version at runtime.